This is the very first time Jim Steinmeyer Windshear illusion secret exposed and explained in full.

 That is why when the performer turns on the fake knife switch, he does it with an exaggerated pushing movement.

-It is because he or she is trying to reassure you, that is the switch that controls the vertical fan!
+It is because he or she is trying to convince you, that is the switch that controls the vertical fan!

 I have captured this image of Michael Grandinetti’s left hand turning on the fake switch, while his right hand is the one which is turning on the real switch (probably a button switch).